Swiss Trading Company Incorporation & Tax regulations

-Swiss Trading Companies are very popular and can be used in a wide variety of situations either alone or as part of an international group structure.
-Good examples are for the purchases and sales of goods or services between different countries or parties with the Swiss Trading Company interposed between Suppliers or Customers (typically in higher tax jurisdictions) thus allowing a retention of margin by the Swiss Company.
-This might also apply where an existing Company might decide to use a Swiss Company to conduct its Purchasing or International Sales.
+Swiss trading companies are very popular and can be used in a wide variety of situations which can either alone or as part of an international group structure.
+An example of when swiss trading companies have been advantageous are for the purchase and sales of goods or services between different countries or parties with the Swiss trading company interposed between suppliers or customers (typically in higher tax jurisdictions).
+Therefore, this allows a retention of margin by the Swiss trading company.
+This advantage could also apply when your company decides to use a Swiss trading company to conduct its purchasing or international sales.

-Swiss Trading Companies can be of different legal constitutions, e.g either a GmbH or AG or a branch office of a foreign company.
-They may either have their own employees and offices in Switzerland or appoint a local general manager and conclude a service contract with a fiduciary to cover services that do not require the employment of full-time employees.
+Swiss trading companies can come in the form of different legal constitutions.
+For example, either a GmbH, AG or a branch office of a foreign company.
+The Swiss trading company may either have their own employees and offices in Switzerland or they might appoint a local general manager and conclude a service contract with a fiduciary to cover services that do not require the employment of full-time employees.

-Also new is the introduction of the patent box.
-In the patent box, net income from patents and comparable rights is included in the calculation of taxable net income with a maximum discount of 90% and an additional deduction for research and development (R & D) costs of 50% is allowed.
+Another new introduction in the Swiss trading company taxation scheme is the patent box.
+In the patent box, net income from patents and comparable rights is included in the calculation of taxable net income with a maximum discount of 90%.
+There is also an additional deduction for research and development costs of 50% is allowed.